Is Blockchain Hiring Actually Recovering in 2026? A Reality Check for Job Seekers

 Yes.

-But it is recovering as a more mature market, not a more generous one.
+But it is recovering as a selective market, not an easy one.

 That means: